In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 The young locals usually call it the Grand Basin.
 It is a crater lake situated in a secluded mountain area, just 2km from La Petrin Information Center (Black River Gorges NP).

-It is considered to be the most sacred Hindu place in the island.
+It is considered to be the most sacred Hindu place on the island.

 According to legend, Shiva and his wife Parvati left here few drops from the Ganges river.
 That was the start of Ganga Talao.

 I visited this place in August and it was almost empty but come in February and it is jam-packed.
-In fact, the last few km of the road coming to the lake are so wide that you think to be in an airport.
+In fact, the last few km of the road coming to the lake are so wide that you may think of being in an airport.

 A visit to the Grand Basin is a must once in Mauritius.
 Read more info about Ganga Talao here.